We don't just talk cars ... we teach how to buy them.

 Volvo has continued to produce safe and comfortable cars and more recently has been winning acclaim for style as well.
 And vehicles like the S40 and V40 were introduced to give drivers the same safety, comfort and luxury features in somewhat toned-down models with a significantly lower price tag.

 And having driven quite a few, it's no surprise to us that J.D.
-Power not only rates them very high in terms of quality, but in terms of performance as well.
+Power had rated these older models not only very high in terms of quality, but in terms of performance as well.

-Here's just a few of our favorites you may want to consider:
+Here's just a few of our favorites you may want to consider, assuming you shop patiently and search out the still remaining relatively lower mileage vehicles ... they are out there:

 Volvo V70 Wagon: The V70 is one of the most versatile wagons on the planet.
 Whether you're looking for turbo charged power, comfortable transportation, sporty handling or off-road prowess, it's likely there's a V70 model that fits your needs.